 A tokophobic woman would see a pregnant woman and immediately feel sick and disgusted.
 It has nothing to do with the woman and everything to do with the idea of pregnancy.

-This is going to be a controversial section.
+This will be a controversial section.

 Pregnancy and childbirth are not easy on the female body.